Milk-Bandit/cam_sundaydriving/README.md

 ## cam_sundaydriving

-cam_sundaydriving: A RP driving toggle that controls the throttle and speed of your vehicle to provide a smooth driving experience for RP.
+A RP driving toggle that controls the throttle and speed of your vehicle to provide a smooth driving experience for RP.
 No more wheel spinning from traffic lights like a hooligan.
 No more engine screaming at you with high revs.
 No more worrying about speed limits.
 Everything is taken care of for you seamlessly with just a touch of one button.

 ## PREVIEW: